moodle/devdocs/general/development/process/integration-review.md

 1. **safety**: if something does not look safe, stable, it won't land.
 Be conservative.
 2. **security**: all security issues, if not breaking principle (1) will be integrated/backported to all security-supported versions.
 3. **community**: Anything not useful for the community (or against it) won't be integrated/backported.
 We can measure the community as 10%HQ, 10%Partners, 10%Core developers, 20%Admins, 20%Teachers, 30%Students - not exact science, just one approximation, you know).
 Question yourself how the change will affect those groups and ensure positives are bigger always (only affected groups count).
 All community issues, if not breaking principles (1) and (2) will be integrated.
-4. **typology**: bug fixes will be always integrated/backported to all the supported braches if none of the principles (1), (2) and (3) are violated.
+4. **typology**: bug fixes will be always integrated/backported to all the supported branches if none of the principles (1), (2) and (3) are violated.
 Also, partially-unsupported branches can receive some if they are important enough.
 Improvements and new features go, exclusively, to master only, that's the main reason for short release periods.
 We *MUST* not make exceptions to this.
 5. **priority**: issues will be "ordered down" by priority down (where priority is a [mix of various factors](https://tracker.moodle.org/issues/?filter=14000), dynamic).
 And will be integrated in that order.
 If something has to be delayed, better if it is low priority.
 Once again, nothing here can break any of the previous principles.
 6. **tests**: unit tests and acceptance tests will backported as much as possible without breaking (1) and (2).
 New features required to implement tests will be backported if the API is 100% backwards compatible.